Diego Forlán

-Diego Forlán Corazo (Spanish pronunciation: [ˈdje.ɣo foɾˈlan]; born 19 May 1979) is a Uruguayan football manager and a former player, who played as a forward, and last served as head coach for Uruguayan Segunda División club Club Atlético Atenas.
-Widely regarded as one of the best forwards of his generation, Forlán was praised for his versatility, intelligence, technique, and shooting abilities.
-As of 2024, Forlán is a professional tennis player, having made his ATP debut at the 2024 Uruguay Open.
+Diego Martín Forlán Corazo (Note: Rioplatense Spanish pronunciation: [dje.ɣo maɾˈtin foɾˈlan ko.ɾaˈso]; Italian pronunciation: [forˈlan koˈrat.tso]) (born 19 May 1979) is a Uruguayan professional football manager and former player who is the head coach of the Uruguay national team and the Uruguay under-20 national team.
+Nicknamed "Cachavacha", (Note: "Cachavacha" is one of the antagonists from the Argentine cartoon series The Adventures of Hijitus; a witch known for her mischievous personality and magical antics.
+The nickname was introduced to Forlán by Julio César Toresani and Francisco Gabriel Guerrero, his mentors during his time with Independiente.
+For short, Forlán is also simply known as "Cacha.")
+Forlán is regarded as one of the best forwards of his generation, renowned for his tactical intelligence, playmaking abilities, and clinical finishing.

-Forlán started his career in his native Uruguay as a youth player with Peñarol and Danubio, before joining Argentine club Independiente in 1997.
-After rising through their youth team and a successful four-year spell, he sealed a move to England with Manchester United in 2002.
-His form for Manchester United was not as successful as at Independiente, although he won the Premier League in 2002–03 and the FA Cup in 2003–04.
-In the summer of 2004, Forlán moved to Spanish side Villarreal.
-In his first season with the club, he won the Pichichi Trophy and European Golden Shoe with 25 goals.
-After two more successful seasons with Villarreal, during which he won the UEFA Intertoto Cup in 2004 and reached the semi-finals of the UEFA Champions League in 2005–06, Forlán joined Atlético Madrid in 2007 where, in the 2008–09 season, he once again became the league's top scorer, winning both the Pichichi Trophy and European Golden Shoe for the second time with 32 goals, becoming the first player to win the Pichichi Trophy twice since Ronaldo in 1996–97 and 2003–04.
-Forlán also won the UEFA Europa League, of which he scored the decisive goal in the final, and the UEFA Super Cup with Atlético Madrid, both in 2010.
-In 2011, he joined Italian club Inter Milan, before moving to Internacional in Brazil during the 2012 season.
-After spells in Japan with Cerezo Osaka, back in Uruguay with his boyhood club Peñarol, in India with Mumbai City and in Hong Kong with Kitchee, Forlán officially announced his retirement from professional football in August 2019.
+Born into a prominent football family, Forlán started his career in his native Uruguay as a youth player for the Peñarol and Danubio academies, before joining Argentine club Independiente in 1997.
+After four successful years, he moved to Manchester United in 2001, where he won the Premier League and the FA Cup with the club.
+In 2004, he joined Villarreal, winning the Pichichi Trophy and European Golden Shoe with 25 goals in his first season.
+After two more successful seasons with Villarreal, during which he won the UEFA Intertoto Cup and reached the semi-finals of the UEFA Champions League in the club's first-ever season in the tournament, Forlán later moved to Atlético Madrid in 2007, winning both awards again in 2009 with 32 goals, becoming the first player to win the Pichichi Trophy twice since Ronaldo in 1997 and 2004.
+With Atlético, he also won the UEFA Europa League, of which he scored the decisive goal in the final, and the UEFA Super Cup with Atlético Madrid, both in 2010.
+In 2011, he joined Italian club Inter Milan, before moving to Internacional in Brazil the following year.
+After several spells in Japan with Cerezo Osaka, back in Uruguay with his boyhood club Peñarol, in India with Mumbai City and in Hong Kong with Kitchee, Forlán officially announced his retirement from professional football in 2019.